lidofinance/solana-docs/docs/development/frontend-integration.md

 ### Fetch all accounts for the stSOL mint of the staker

-- If at-least one such account exists, select the first one and proceed to next Step
+- If at least one such account exists, select the first one and proceed to the next step
 - If no such account exists, continue with this section.

 ### If no account exists